kesla/append-stream/readme.md

 beepboop
 the stream is now opened and ready! and now the stream has ended
-Does this file exists (it should not)? true
+Does this file exists (it should not)? false
 ```

 ## Benchmark